garyzhuo/Gary-Zhuo-Portfolio-/README.md

-**Welcome** and thank you for taking the time to check my portfilo out,
+<h3 style="color:blue">Welcome</h3> and thank you for taking the time to check my portfilo out,

 This project represent the skill level that I am currently at, and the site changing and improving represents me as a SE & developer as well, always improving.